Table of Contents

 The First Amendment

-The first amendment gives Americans more freedom of speech than people in most other countries have.
-Even other democracies and other wealthy countries often pass laws that would be against the first amendment in the United States.
+The First Amendment gives Americans more freedom of speech than people in most other countries have.
+Even other democracies and other wealthy countries often pass laws that would be against the First Amendment in the United States.

 The First Amendment Prevents a State Religion and Makes Demonstrations Legal

-The first amendment also prevents the government from creating a state religion.
+The First Amendment also prevents the government from creating a state religion.
 It requires the government not to interfere unduly in the people’s religious beliefs or compel them to worship in any way they do not want to.

 What Are the Limits?